jumanjihouse/wormhole/README.md

           should expose internal sshd port and only sshd port should map internal sshd port to an outside ephemeral port

-    arcanist (phabricator client)
-      `arc` is in user path
-      `arc version` is functional
-      uses bash autocompletion

     BZ1099206 (slow test)
       home directory should exist
       go get should work